LunaticNeko/chandrakasem-lectures/legal-studentconsent.md

 2. Purpose:
    1. To evaluate your understanding in this lecture series.
    2. To conduct educational research by the special lecturer.
-3. Anonymity: Your name (or pseudonym) will not be used in the used for the statistical analyses or research publication, but may be stored for the express purpose of recording your consent.
+3. Anonymity: Your name (or pseudonym) will not be used for statistical analyses or research publication, but may be stored for the express purpose of recording your consent.
+Where specific cases must be mentioned in public, a new, non-identifying specific pseudonym will be created and assigned according to proper pseudonymization protocols.
+This specific pseudonym CANNOT be traced or linked back to you.
 4. No extra credit: Your consent does not affect the grades of any courses at Chandrakasem Rajabhat University or evaluation during this special lecture series by the special lecturer.
 5. This information may be accessed by HPCNC and its employees, including:
-   1. The special lecturer
+   1. The special lecturer and colleagues at HPCNC
    2. Research assistants and co-authors as authorized individually by the special lecturer
    3. Research data managers according to the research data management (RDM)